Oliver-Binns/conference-notes/README.md

 The notes are organized in `.docc` folders, which you can browse directly on GitHub by clicking through the folders above.

 ### Viewing in Xcode
-For the best reading experience with full DocC features:
+If you want to view them offline leveraging all DocC features:
 1. Clone this repository
 2. Open the `.docc` folder in Xcode 13 or later
 3. Navigate through the documentation using Xcode's documentation viewer